-OK, I know what you are thinking, "A Purging Party?
-Will that really help me get my place in order?
+OK, I know what you are thinking, "A Declutter Party?
+Will that help me get my place in order?
 I am so embarrassed with my home that I don't want to share the mess with someone else."
 Well, let me explain the party.

 First, everyone has some form of a mess in their home.
 It could be in their closet, garage, shed, or living room.
-Everyone has their collection they keep and no one should judge you for your space and how you keep it.
-If your friends and family truly care for you, they will help without judgment.
+Everyone has their collection they keep, and no one should judge you for your space and how you keep it.
+If your friends and family genuinely care for you, they will help without judgment.
 So, put away the embarrassing thoughts.
-It can be done and will really get you started on your way to organizing your home.
+It can be done and will get you started on decluttering and organizing your home.

 Decide what needs organizing.
 Here are some examples:

-Clear out your home office of old papers from the filing cabinet.
+Clear out your home office of old papers from the filing cabinets.

 Clear out the kids' playroom and give the toys to a non-profit organization.

 Whatever area you want to purge and organize, make sure you are specific in the details when sharing the party idea.

-This purge party will not only get your place in order, it will get it in order faster than if you do it yourself - way faster.
+This declutter party will not only get your place in order, but it will also get it in order faster than if you do it yourself - way quicker.
 Plus, you can add new items to the area from your friends and family.
-Note: the purpose is to get rid of stuff you don't want and make room for stuff you do want.
+Note: the purpose is to eliminate stuff you don't want and make room for what you want.
 So, don't keep too many items from your family and friends.

-I would love to hear your comments and thoughts on the idea of a ‘Purge Party’.
+I would love to hear your comments and thoughts on the idea of a 'Decluttering Party.'
 Did it work for you?
 Did you clear your space quickly?
 What would you suggest to do for the party that is not on the step-by-step instructions?
 Please leave a message below.